jeanshanchik/KVKRepo/Git Collaboration Files/AddingCollaborator.md

 In order to add a collaborator to a project, you must first have your repository created.
 If you have not yet created a repository, [this page](https://github.com/enforcer20/KVKRepo/blob/master/gitFlow/repository.md) will help you set one up.

+**What is a collaborator?** A contributor is someone from the outside not on the core development team of the project that wants to contribute some changes to a project.
+[Reference](https://github.com/CoolProp/CoolProp/wiki/Contributors-vs-Collaborators)

 ## Steps: